osrf/gazebo_tutorials/kinematic_loop/tutorial.md

 # Simple 4-bar linkage in SDFormat

-This is an example of a 4-bar linkage connected to the ground at each end expressed in SDFormat.
+This is an SDFormat example of a 4-bar linkage connected to the ground at each end.
-It has 3 links and 4 revolute joints.
+It has 4 revolute joints labeled A, B, C, and D and 3 links named link_AB, link_BC, and link_CD.

 ![screenshot of four\_bar_sdf model](https://bytebucket.org/osrf/gazebo_tutorials/raw/kinematic_loop/kinematic_loop/four_bar.png)